swhahn/myelpa2/docs/elpa/example-readme.txt

 This package is a test package for package-vc-install.
+This package was installed via melpa.

 Requires: